 No matter which cream you choose, make sure that it is fresh or you will just be wasting liquor.
-Check the dates!
+Check the expiration dates before you pour.

 How Strong Is the White Russian?

-If we were to use an 80 proof vodka and mix the White Russian according to the recipe above, it would be approximately 24% ABV (48 proof).
-Even though it will mellow a bit as the ice melts, it is a deceptive cocktail and a little more potent than you may think.
+If we were to use an 80 proof vodka and mix the white Russian according to the recipe above, it would be approximately 24 percent ABV (48 proof).
+Even though it will mellow a bit as the ice melts, it is a deceptive cocktail and a little more potent than you may think, so take it easy.